sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 What each of these are:

-- `SmartContract`: The class that creates bitcoin smart contracts.
+- `SmartContract`: The class that creates smart contracts.

 - `method`: The decorator on class methods to mark them as contract methods.
 The logic implemented in these methods would be serialized into [bitcoin transactions](https://wiki.bitcoinsv.io/index.php/Bitcoin_Transactions) and be executed on chain.